I move amendment No. 1:

-Will the Minister consider these amendments?
-There is a good chance that we will return to this on Report Stage unless we are given considerable reassurance on the matter.
+Will the Minister consider the amendments?
+There is a good chance that we will return to this issue on Report Stage, unless we are given considerable reassurance on the matter.

 Senator Ruane also referred to the Government.
 Not wishing to be pedantic but the Government is made up of Fine Gael and Independents.
 Independents, by their nature, have free votes and the Government does not have a whip on this issue.
-I come to the House today, guaranteed zero votes regarding this legislation.
-It should not be viewed through the prism of government versus opposition.
+I come to the House today, guaranteed zero votes on this legislation.
+It should not be viewed through the prism of the Government versus the Opposition.
 There will be Members of my party who will vote against me and Members of Senator Ruane’s grouping who might vote with me.
 It is not a Government position versus anyone else’s.

 There are draft guidelines in place which I understand will be circulated in the coming days.

-To respond to Senator Marie-Louise O'Donnell, of course the woman has a subjective role in all of this because different women will make different decisions.
-The Senator is looking at me in a confused or puzzled way, or an unconvinced way.
+To respond to Senator Marie-Louise O'Donnell, of course, the woman has a subjective role in all of this because different women will make different decisions.
+The Senator is looking at me in a confused or puzzled or unconvinced way.

 There could be two women with exactly the same medical condition that risks their health and each of those women could make different decisions.
 One could decide to proceed with that risk and the other could decide, for her own personal and family reasons, to terminate that pregnancy.
-I very much think the referendum was about choice, so yes, of course the subjective view of the woman matters, but the reasonable medical opinion of two doctors is also required.
+I very much think the referendum was about choice; therefore, yes, of course, the subjective view of the woman matters, but the reasonable medical opinion of two doctors is also required.
 It is collaborative in that regard.

 The Minister has been very clear in his reply.
 I omitted Senator Higgins the last time.
 Does she want to make a brief comment?
 I did not omit her intentionally.

-I accept the decision of Senator Ruane to withdraw the amendment and to perhaps return to it on Report Stage.
+I accept the decision of Senator Ruane to withdraw the amendment and perhaps return to it on Report Stage.
 I note that, in respect of the guidelines, there are key concerns, as was said, as to issue of the subjective opinion.
 We are almost back to that point of consultation and the view of the woman.
-There have been situations in the past, no more than in symphysiotomy and other situations, whereby what was determined by doctors to be serious was not.
+There have been situations in the past, no more than in symphysiotomy and other cases, where what was determined by doctors to be serious was not.
 For example, does the definition relate to the health of the woman and her ability to live a healthy and full life, or that she is able to perform reproductive functions in the future?
-We have had a very narrow interpretation of what is deemed serious in the past.
+We had in the past a very narrow interpretation of what was deemed to be serious.
 That is a concern.

 I would indicate to the Minister that I think the guidelines will be key.
 They ensure a clear responsibility of engagement with the woman or pregnant person in question.
 That will be key.